 So in 2016, we decided to store away our Airstream and bought a 2015 Four Wheel Grandby truck camper on a 2016 Ford F250 long bed.
 For the next 3 years, we pulled ourselves out of our comfort zone and pushed our adventure further into Baja and Mainland Mexico and into the Canadian Maritimes, Newfoundland and Labrador.
 We also had a little stint with a 2017 Casita Spirit 17 Standard for a year when Dan needed some quieter office space.
 After all those miles all over North America, we felt like it was time to make another change.

-Europe (and little of Asia and Africa too)
+Europe (and a little of Asia and Africa, too)

 Then in 2018, we decided to shake things up once again.
 We built out our very own rig, a 2017 Sprinter 4×4 crew van 170.
 After a quick 30-ish day self-build, we drove it from California to Maryland, threw it on a boat across the Atlantic Ocean, and continued our travels around Europe, in September of 2018.
-As of August 2020, we have driven to a total of 32 countries including Turkey on the Asian continent and Morocco on the African continent.
-Our initial plan was to continue east into Central Asia, Russia, and Mongolia but closed borders and instability in the region made us have to pivot.
+As of January 2024, we have driven to a total of 47 countries including Turkey on the Asian continent and Morocco on the African continent.
+Our plan was to continue east into Central Asia, Russia, and Mongolia but closed borders and instability in the region made us have to pivot.
 So in April of 2022, after almost four years overseas, we shipped back to the US to prep for the next leg of our family’s adventure.

 As long as everyone in the family is on the same page, we don’t currently see an end to our travels.
 But I do see adding or switching gears again.
 Maybe a new continent, maybe a sailboat, but always together, where we are our happiest.